knath2000/codebase-indexing/README.md

 3. **Connect to Cursor**:
    - Add MCP server in Cursor settings
    - Use server URL: `http://localhost:3001`
-   - You should see a green circle with 12 tools available
+    - You should see a green circle with tools available (see Tools section for the current list)

 4. **Test it out**:
    - Index your codebase: "Index the current directory"